OctopusDeploy/docs/docs/api-and-integration/teamcity.md

 ---

-[TeamCity](http://www.jetbrains.com/teamcity/)Â from JetBrains is a popular continuous integration server that supports a variety of different version control systems and build runners.Â Octopus Deploy and TeamCity can work together to make automated, continuous delivery easy.
+[TeamCity](http://www.jetbrains.com/teamcity/) from JetBrains is a popular continuous integration server that supports a variety of different version control systems and build runners.
+Octopus Deploy and TeamCity can work together to make automated, continuous delivery easy.

 When using Octopus Deploy with TeamCity, TeamCity will usually be responsible for: